sgibson91/sgibson91.github.io/content/blog/diving-into-leadership.md

 ## Joining the Binder community

 It's May 2019 and I'm attending the Research Software Reactor sprint jointly hosted by Microsoft and Imperial College London.
-This is a 3-day hackathon where researchers from different areas (though all with a computing background) come together to collaboratively build cloud-based resources on Microsoft's Azure platform.
+This is a three day hackathon where researchers from different areas (though all with a computing background) come together to collaboratively build cloud-based resources on Microsoft's Azure platform.

-As for me, I'm only 6 months into my role at the Turing, having graduated from my PhD in Astrophysics at the start of the year.
-Also, my role as a "Binder Operator" is barely 2 months old... which is why I'm starting to feel nervous about the amount of interest in the room!
+As for me, I'm only six months into my role at the Turing, having graduated from my PhD in Astrophysics at the start of the year.
+Also, my role as a "Binder Operator" is barely two months old... which is why I'm starting to feel nervous about the amount of interest in the room!
 This also happens to be the second hackathon I've attended _ever_, so the adrenaline is high.

 So, what is this "Binder" that we're all so excited about?